TLop503/quicksand/README.md

 **go mod tidy:** Pulls in libraries
 **Docker:** github.com/docker/docker

+## Deliverables
+* Single installer for setup
+  * One script or executable installs and activates the sandbox automatically on all supported platforms.
+* WebUI
+  * Locally accessible live sandbox window, a Tor toggle switch to enable and disable Tor Browser anonymity features, and a clean-up button that terminates and restores the sandbox to a clean snapshot.
+* CI/CD deployment
+  * New container, or environment changes pushes to the repository automatically triggering builds published to GitHub Container Registry (GHCR) or equivalent.
+* VM/Sandbox guide and tutorial
+  * Documentation for installing and launching the sandbox will cover all aspects of software setup and usage.

 ## Installation Instructions
 The following instructions work on Linux.
 Cross-platform installation is not yet implemented :).
 1) **Clone Repository**